OLeDouxEt/LogiWiz/README.md

 * Adjust bulb brightness
 * Lower or raise bulb temperature
 * Turn blubs on and off
+* Chnage to one of the pre-configured scenes
 * Cycle through list of bulbs and select one to adjust

 ## Usage